carolinaknoll/pomodoro-timer/README.md

-#### Pomodoro-Timer
+#### :hourglass: Pomodoro-Timer
-:hourglass: Timer based on the Pomodoro technique.
+:octocat: Timer based on the Pomodoro technique.
 Created using HTML, CSS and jQuery.
 ***
 The idea for this project came from FreeCodeCamp, where the project is one of a total of 9 front-end development related projects.
 My Pomodoro Timer is responsive and has a different color scheme that fits well without being too disturbing or attracting much attention, which is good for having good productive sessions.
 ##### With this project, I learned to...